Eric Greitens: Nonprofit work

 After returning from Iraq, Greitens founded The Mission Continues, a nonprofit organization that places veterans with volunteer organizations to encourage public service, build community connections, and improve career skills.

 In total, as CEO of The Mission Continues, Greitens received $700,000 in compensation from the nonprofit.
 He worked without pay in 2007 and 2008; was paid $150,000 from mid-2010 through 2011 after receiving a grant from the Draper Richards Kaplan Foundation; and was paid $200,000 in each of the years 2011, 2012, and 2013.
 He stepped down as CEO in 2014 and left the board of the organization in 2015.
 Greitens's compensation as head of the nonprofit became an issue in his subsequent political campaigns.
 Experts on nonprofit compensation said that his salary as head of the nonprofit was higher than similarly situated activities, although not extravagant in light of the organization's mission, as well as Greitens's education and career background.

 The Associated Press reported in March 2018 that Greitens had used the charity's email account to arrange political meetings about his gubernatorial campaign, which is prohibited by federal tax law.
 He was also accused of using the charity's list of donors to raise money for his campaign, a violation of campaign finance law.
-On December 28, 2018, The Kansas City Star reported that the Missouri attorney general had dropped the investigation against the nonprofit.
+On December 28, 2018, The Kansas City Star reported that the Missouri attorney general, Josh Hawley, had dropped the investigation against the nonprofit.

 Books

-Greitens's military experience formed the basis for his career as a speaker at corporate events and as author of three books:
+Greitens drew from his military experience for his career as a speaker at corporate events.
+In addition, he wrote three books: